“Gratitude is the fairest blossom which springs from the soul.” – Henry Ward Beecher

 I really recommend journaling.
 You can use the image above as a jumping off point for what to write about.
 Column 1 is a brain dump section.
 Just get out all the negative emotions you might be feeling, whether they make sense or not.
 In column 2, write down all the things you are grateful for.
 In column 3, you can make a list of goals for your emotional or physical health, areas you would like to be more grateful in.

-Here are a few more good tools to get you started:
+Here are a couple more good tools to get you started:

 I hope this post left you inspired to be grateful today.
 Not only that, I hope you make the commitment to practice gratitude on a daily basis.
 The benefits are enormous, and it will rub off on those around you.
 Happy holidays!